 Why?
 ‘No two persons have the same mind or same body’.
 The same notion adheres to survey processes as well.
 Different form practices have different goals and trying to do excessive in a single process is purely futile.
 Neither, it can solve the purpose, nor it can provide any information.

 Need more insights?
-Have a look at these Employee Survey Templates.
+Have a look at these HR Survey Templates.
 It is the best way to gain quality insights on evaluation forms.
 Just select one of these templates and customize them to suit your needs.
 Add your own company logo, add one or two performance metrics, and you’re good to go.